This section is quite incomplete.

 General graph searching algorithms can be used for pathfinding.
 Many algorithms textbooks describe graph searching algorithms that do not use heuristics (breadth-first search, depth-first search, Dijkstra’s).
 Reading about them may help in understanding A*, which is a variant of Dijkstra’s.
 Many AI textbooks will address graph searching algorithms that do use heuristics (best-first search, A*).

-For non-pathfinding algorithms, see John Lonningdal’s web page (via Wayback Machine, since his site is no longer up).
+For non-graph-search algorithms, see John Lonningdal’s web page (via Wayback Machine, since his site is no longer up).

 To learn more about unit movement after a path has been found, see Pottinger’s articles on unit movement and group movement.
 Also highly recommended are Craig Reynold’s pages on steering and flocking.
 Geoff Howland has a great article about unit movement in general.